pas-audio-server/pas-core/README.md

 ## Does pas contain cool code?

+When I wrote the first documented key-logger back in the day I beleived in cool code.

-I am a gray-beard.
+Alas, I am now a gray-beard.

 I don't beleive in cool code.

+I beleive in working code.

-I beleive in working and maintainable code.
-Cool code is for young people smarter than I.
+I beleive in maintainable code.

+Cool code is for younger people smarter than me.

+Seriously, one might expect me to say something like "I've forgotten more than you'll ever know."
+The truth is, I've forgetten what I've forgotten so there *is a good chance* you're smarter than me.

 ## When will pas be done?

 I am a busy person and lose interest in non-paying projects easily.
 So ¯\_(ツ)_/¯.